Get Organized in Style with These Amazing Built-ins!

 This built-in wall shelf – in a 1-story, 3-bedroom Mediterranean-style home plan – is used as a display space for decorative items, plants, and artwork (House Plan #133-1029).

-This wood and iron shelf – filled with curios and knick-knacks – is built into one corner of the wall.
-The beige/light brown and black color combination complements the orange-painted wall.
+This wood installed shelf – filled with curios and knick-knacks – is built into one corner of the wall.
+The beige/light brown color complements the red-painted wall.
+(Photo credit: freestocks.org on Unsplash)

 2. Bookcases – Instead of standard bookcases set against walls or adjacent to study desks, go for built-in bookcases in the living room, family room, or children’s bedrooms.
 They are far more intriguing and eye-catching.